solutions-crypto/near-guildnet-tools/README.md

 # Guildnet AutoPile

-## Overview and very quick setup
+## Overview and Quick Setup

-- First compile the source code in a disposable container using the compiler.sh script
+- First compile the source code in a disposable container using the 'compile' script
 ```
 cd $HOME
 git clone https://github.com/near-guildnet/guildnet-autopile.git && cd guildnet-autopile
 sudo ./compile
 ```
-- Second install the binary files, create a non privilaged account to use, and create the services using the neard-install.sh script
+- Second install the binary files, create a non privilaged account to use, and create the services using the 'install' script
 ```
 sudo ./install
 ```